 The Black Shuck

-For those who have never heard the story of the Black Shuck, it’s a dark tale about a dog-like animal, with red eyes and evil spirits.
+For those who have never heard the story of the Black Shuck, it’s a dark tale about a dog-like animal, with red eyes and an evil spirit.
 Visit North Suffolk explained that the creature is believed to be a manifestation of the evil spirit of Hugh Bigod, the First Earl of Suffolk, who had a bad reputation as a sinful man.

-Video Sourced from NaturesTemper
+Video Sourced from Shiver

 The dog then went silent, and for years was thought to be a famous folktale, until the 16th century.
 In 1577, a violent thunderstorm broke out over Bungay which shook the church of St Mary’s.
 Panicked and praying for mercy, the people inside the church saw the Black Shuck, and the ones who touched it were attacked.